flyteorg/flyte/rsts/deployment/configuration/performance.rst

 Flyte uses a k8s CRD (Custom Resource Definition) to store and track workflow executions.
 This resource includes the workflow definition, for example tasks and subworkflows that are involved and the dependencies between nodes, but also includes the execution status of the workflow.
 The latter information (ie. runtime status) is dynamic, meaning changes during the workflow's execution as nodes transition phases and the workflow execution progresses.
 However, the former information (ie. workflow definition) remains static, meaning it will never change and is only consulted to retrieve node definitions and workflow dependencies.

 CRDs are stored within etcd, a key-value datastore heavily used in kubernetes.
-Etcd requires a complete rewrite of the value data everytime a single field changes.
+Etcd requires a complete rewrite of the value data every time a single field changes.
 Consequently, the read / write performance of etcd, as with all key-value stores, is strongly correlated with the size of the data.
 In Flyte's case, to guarantee only-once execution of nodes we need to persist workflow state by updating the CRD at every node phase change.
-As the size of a workflow increases this means we are frequently rewritting a large CRD.
+As the size of a workflow increases this means we are frequently rewriting a large CRD.
 In addition to poor read / write performance in etcd this update may be restricted by a hard limit on the overall CRD size.

 To counter the challenges of large FlyteWorkflow CRDs Flyte includes a configuration option to offload the static portions of the CRD (ie. workflow / task / subworkflow definitions and node dependencies) to the blobstore.
 This functionality can be enabled by setting the ``useOffloadedWorkflowClosure`` option to ``true`` in the `FlyteAdmin configuration <https://docs.flyte.org/en/latest/deployment/cluster_config/flyteadmin_config.html#useoffloadedworkflowclosure-bool>`_.
 When set, the FlyteWorkflow CRD will populate a ``WorkflowClosureReference`` field on the CRD with the location of the static data and FlytePropeller will read this information (through a cache) during each workflow evaluation.
 One important note is that currently this requires FlyteAdmin and FlytePropeller to have access to the same blobstore since FlyteAdmin only specifies a blobstore location in the CRD.